 - Lack of Personalized user experience due to the absence of Personalized recommendation Engine

-- Need to Fetch information from different brands / partners (Youtube, Hulu, etc.) for a single user and provide recommendations which maps to the right brand was required
+- Need to Fetch information from different brands / partners (Youtube, Hulu, etc.) for a single user and provide recommendations which maps to the right brand

 - Lack of business insights for deeper perspective and understanding

-- Viewership details of each user are captured from various partners such as Hulu, Youtube, AppleTV, etc and stored in Redshift
+- Viewership details of each user are captured from various partners such as Hulu, Youtube, AppleTV, etc. and stored in Redshift

 - The Recommendation Engine arrives at a ranked order of likely shows to be viewed by the user